andrewh-code/GoLang/guestbook/README.md

 1. Make sure to have the Google App Engine SDK installed (The GO version, https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go)

-2. run the program
+2. run the program:

         /path_to_appengine/goapp server /path_to/guestbook/